 In January 2021 we established our Advisory Board, drawing in expertise from world class Universities

 Prof Marilyn Deegan was Director of Research Development at the Department of Digital Humanities, King’s College London.
 The author of many books on Digital Technology, Marilyn also has extensive experience of delivering Cultural Heritage projects in the MENA region.

-Dr Mark Winterbottom is a Senior Lecturer in Science Education at the Faculty of Education, University of Cambridge.
+Prof Mark Winterbottom is a Professor of Education at the Faculty of Education, University of Cambridge.
 He is a founding member of the Centre of Excellence in Technology Education, and his research interests include heritage education, inquiry-based education and classroom environment.

 Dr Paola Di Giuseppantonio Di Franco is Lecturer in Heritage & Digital Humanities at the University of Essex.
 Her research includes Heritage, Digital Heritage, Virtual Museums, 3D digital and printed replicas of artefacts and monuments, authenticity, lost heritage, natural disasters, heritage at risk, resilient communities.

-Dr Fabrizio Galeazzi is a Research Fellow at StoryLab Research Institute, Anglia Ruskin University.
+Dr Fabrizio Galeazzi is Associate Professor in Heritage and Creative Technologies, StoryLab Research Institute, Anglia Ruskin University.
 His research explores the combination of 3D interactive visualisation and multimodal storytelling to develop cutting-edge solutions for heritage preservation, urban planning and sustainable development.
 His most recent work includes the protection of heritage at risk from conflict and from climate change, an area of increasing importance.